 Day 4: How Do You Infer?

-Teach with a “How do you infer?” anchor chart similar to:
+Teach with a “How do you infer?” anchor chart similar to my stop light method:

 Ask students to take notes again.
 Taking notes is important for future reading lessons or activities.
 Students can look back in their notebooks as a reference.